martinberlin/udpx/README.md

 This repository is licensed with a ["CC Attribution-NonCommercial"](https://creativecommons.org/licenses/by-nc/4.0/legalcode) License.

-It contains code and examples that can be used and copied freely for artistic works and it can be also used for commercial projects provided you write as a line to explain how is going to be used and our license and credits are maintened.
+It contains code and examples that can be used and copied freely for artistic works and it can be also used for commercial projects provided you write as a line to explain how is going to be used and our license and credits are maintained.
 We put really a lot of time and effort building this Firmware and we would like to give proffesional support to integrate it in the future.